Post updated 27 January 2015.

 One of the best ways to find out what recruiters are looking for is to talk to agencies.
 Arras People and Wellington are two specialist UK project management recruitment firms so you could check their websites to see what job ads ask for in your sector.
 Make sure that you are spending time bolstering your CV with the right things.

 Look at what sort of experience employers are asking for so you can build your CV to reflect what will make you employable.
 You will find many employers who won’t care what credential you have as long as you have one, but some employers and industries will give preference to candidates with particular qualifications.
-I have noticed, for example, a preference amongst US-owned corporations for project managers to have PMP, even if they have offices in the UK.
+I have noticed, for example, a preference amongst US-owned corporations for project managers to have

 The certificate decision